primequantuM4/Spark-Dating_Project-/main/readme.md

-Do not add styling to the html files in here.
-They are only used for testing the backend legizew.
+  Add styling to the front end
+  html files are in src/front-end/public